e-clawson/capstone-practice/README.md

 # Deployment - frontend

 (before we deploy we might need to make some changes - the base URL is now different)
-- could deploy our frontend somewher else but because we're already in render, we wil use that too
+- could deploy our frontend somewhere else but because we're already in render, we wil use that too
 - click on new - and choose static site
 - add a link to your repo -  add frontend to name so you know this is for the front end
 - in frontend make build command - 'npm install; npm run build'